Claim Check-Worthiness Detection: How Well do LLMs Grasp Annotation Guidelines?: Introduction

 Both CD and CW are challenging for several reasons.
-Firstly, the underlying concepts of factual claims and worthiness resist straightforward definitions.
+Firstly, the underlying concepts of factual claims and check-worthiness resist straightforward definitions.
 To grasp factuality, \citet{konstantinovskiy2021} presented a thorough categorization of factual claims, while \citet{ni2024afacta} provided a definition distinguishing opinions.
+Regardless of these variations, \emph{factual} could be deemed universal and self-explanatory, unlike \emph{check-worthiness}, a term frequently used in previous research.
 Defining check-worthiness is made more challenging by its subjective, context-dependent nature and temporal variability.
 Assessing it usually requires choosing more specific criteria, such as relevance to the general public \citep{hassan2017toward} or policymakers, potential harm \citep{CLEF2022}, or alignment with a particular topic \citep{stammbach-etal-2023-environmental, gangi-reddy-etal-2022-newsclaims}).
 Another challenge is identifying the situational context (including previous discourse and speaker information) required to determine claim factuality and check-worthiness.
+For example, in CW annotation campaigns \citep{hassan2017toward, gangi-reddy-etal-2022-newsclaims}, annotators are typically presented with surrounding sentences to aid their assessment.